Bluespace renovation products

 Work out a detailed timetable for the project so you can:

-– Order materials ahead of time
+• order materials ahead of time

-– Line up your trades to arrive to schedule
+• line up your trades to arrive to schedule

-– Ensure you allocate time for approvals or necessary delays (such as for waterproofing to dry), and
+• ensure you allocate time for approvals or necessary delays (such as for waterproofing to dry), and

-– Manage your budget along the way.
+• manage your budget along the way.

-I hope these tips have given you the motivation or confidence to begin taking on your big project.
+I hope these tips on how to get major jobs done have given you the motivation or confidence to begin your big project.
 For loads more information on how to carry out major projects around the home, check out the People’s Choice Credit Union website here.
+Stay tuned for full updates on my front yard project soon!

 Gina Beschorner Style Curator